wilkie/blog/posts/software-sustainability.md

 ---
-title: "Software Reproducibility"
+title: "Software Sustainability"
-subtitle: "Evaluating Sustainability of Archived Software"
+subtitle: "Evaluating Interactive Software Archives"
 ---

 90% of scientists surveyed will tell you that we are in a time of a reproducibility [crisis](http://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970).